End-of-history illusion: Conclusion

-Quoidbach, Gibert, and Wilson concluded based on this evidence that not only do people underestimate how much they will change in the future, but in doing so jeopardize their optimal decision making.
+Quoidbach, Gilbert, and Wilson concluded based on this evidence that not only do people underestimate how much they will change in the future, but in doing so jeopardize their optimal decision making.
 The reason for the illusion has not been studied, although the researchers speculate that a resistance or fear of change may be causal.
 Another explanation put forth by the researchers is that reporting is reconstructive while predicting is constructive.
 Because constructing new things is typically more difficult than reconstructing old ones, people will tend to prefer the idea of change being unlikely to the difficult alternative of imagining immense personal change.
 Overall the study concludes that at all ages individuals seem to believe that their pace of personal change has now slowed to a crawl, while evidence points to this being an underestimation.

 Criticism

 The original study that suggested the end-of-history illusion, which was led by Jordi Quoidbach, has been met with criticism for its use of a cross-sectional study rather than a longitudinal study, which would have lent itself better to the long-term nature of the effect.
 Critics are also skeptical of the reliability of autobiographical memory.

+It has also been argued that the claim of an illusion is actually due to a subtle mathematical mistake: if people do think that something will change but don’t know which direction it will change in, the best prediction they can make is that it won’t change.
+The finding that people predict their lives won’t change is consistent with people thinking their lives probably will change, but not knowing whether things will get better or worse.